AuroraBackcountry/infoex-api/N8N_AGENT_INSTRUCTIONS.md

 Strategic mindset: [Stepping Out|Open Season|Spring Conditions|etc.]
 ```

-## Understanding InfoEx Submission Process
+## Understanding How the Claude Tool Works

-When Claude processes and submits data to InfoEx, here's what the responses mean:
+When the Claude tool processes and submits data to InfoEx, here's what the responses mean:

 ### Successful Submission Indicators:
 - **"Successfully submitted to InfoEx"** = The data was pushed to InfoEx successfully